 The intended address of the Subsidiary’s registered office is required to be stated in the incorporation form registered.
 Any change in the registered office address after the date of incorporation must be notified to the Registrar.
 The Subsidiary must have a registered office in Hong Kong to which any legal documents, notices or communications can be served on the company.12 Such notices or communications are properly served if left at or sent by post to that office13 If the address of the Subsidiary’s registered office is changed, a notice of the change in the specified form (Form NR1) must be sent to the Registrar within 15 days after the date of the change.

 The registered office does not need to be the address from which the company operates and could for example be the address of its auditor.
 Various statutory registers and documents of a company are required to be kept at its registered office.14 These include registers of debenture holders, shareholders, significant controllers, charges, directors and company secretaries, copies of every instrument creating a charge, copies of permitted indemnity provisions or written memoranda setting out the terms of such provisions, copies of management contracts or written memoranda setting out the terms of such contracts, copies of shareholders’ resolutions, minutes of proceedings of general meetings and written records of decisions of a sole member, and a register of particulars referred to in section 384 CO.

 If these registers and documents are kept at an address other than the company’s registered office, the Registrar of Companies must be notified of their location15

-Pursuant to the Professional Accountants Ordinance, the Subsidiary must appoint an auditor who is either an accountant or firm of accountants registered in Hong Kong and having recognised qualifications16
+The Subsidiary must for each financial year appoint an auditor who is either an accountant or firm of accountants registered in Hong Kong and having recognised qualifications16